 - Shooters Gallery Photo Club

-I hope you enjoy what I have presented here on my website And to the left is a self-portrait taken while I was riding with a Connecticut Southern Railroad crew in Springfield, MA.
-Below that is a snapshot of my current gear lineup.
+I hope you enjoy what I have presented here on my website To the left is a recent self-portrait I did in Essex, Connecticut on the Valley Railroad, highlighting some of my nighttime lighting gear in front of the railroad’s newest locomotive.

 Thanks for looking!